 Big Data insights

-Big Data is a new frontier for those working in bio-sciences, as they need to redefine their tools and approach to research, incorporating more statistics, information management, and data mining.
-A wealth of information from electronic health records, lab tests, and even the patient’s DNA is waiting to be processed to uncover patterns.
+for those working in bio-sciences, as they need to redefine their tools and approach to research, incorporating more statistics, information management, and data mining.
+A wealth of information from electronic health records, lab tests, and even the patient?s DNA is waiting to be processed to uncover patterns.
 The trend is to have a holistic approach to the disease, integrating information from all available sources in a multi-dimensional approach that offers different perspectives and unveils cause-effect relations that could lead to innovative treatments.

 Inspired by the retail sector, healthcare can use the idea of creating user profiles and recommendation engines.
 For this, the raw matter fed into the algorithms is different.
 Instead of looking at the browser history and social media profiles you liked, it uses genetic information and medical history to put you in the right bin, according to your risks.
 Big Data medicine could function in a similar way to Netflix, taking into consideration your lifestyle, habits, and baseline, a drug recommendation engine could create individualized treatments after learning from thousands of previously successful cases.

 There are significant drawbacks to take into consideration when thinking about cancer treatments.
 Some of these include the small samples of patients enrolled in clinical trials.
 Since the median age of the people affected by mesothelioma is around 68, they are less likely to be aware of the latest medical advancements and requiring to be part of experimental tests.
 Even getting to a clinic could be difficult given their poor health condition.
 And of course the problem of data cleanliness, accuracy and usability remain.

 Is there hope?